-But why is this so?
+But why?
 What has moved so many people to invest their time and resources in something that can be seen as nothing more than speculation?
 Is it worth it or are these people just operating out of fear?

 Every year, an average of 68,000 people lose their lives to natural disasters.
 While horrific, that’s only a small portion of the 218 million people whose lives are affected to some degree or another by those same disasters.
 In addition, there are currently 33 million people worldwide who are refugees from one conflict or another; 795 million people don’t have enough food to eat to maintain health and 160 million people died in wars during the 20th century.

 Disasters come in all shapes and sizes.
-From regional natural disasters to world wars, even personal disasters that hit no more than a single family.
-But each ends up doing the same thing… destroying lives.
-The people who are hit by those disasters and those who try to live through their aftermath struggle to make it; and make no mistake about it, surviving the aftermath is often worse than surviving the disaster itself.
+From regional natural disasters to world wars to personal disasters that hit no more than a single family.
+But each ends up doing the same thing—destroying lives.
+The people who are hit by these disasters and those who try to live through their aftermath struggle to make it.
+And make no mistake about it, surviving the aftermath is often worse than surviving the disaster itself.

 That’s what prepping is all about.
 Preppers are nothing more than people who have decided to take responsibility for their own lives, rather than trusting the government to take care of them.
-When a disaster comes, they aren’t going to be hoping that FEMA gets there with government aid; they’ll be taking care of themselves.
-To this end, they stockpile supplies, make plans and learn skills to help them survive.
+When a disaster comes, they aren’t going to be hoping that FEMA gets there with government aid.
+They’ll be taking care of themselves.
+To this end, their prepping includes stockpiling supplies, making plans, and learning skills to help them survive.

-The decision about whether to bug out or bug is bantered back and forth constantly, but there is no one perfect answer.
+The decision about whether to bug out or bug is bantered back and forth constantly within the prepping community, but there is no one perfect answer.
 Those who advocate bugging in are thinking of an ideal little homestead, where they can survive the aftermath of a disaster and even a breakdown of society.
 While that makes a nice picture, it’s impossible for many.
-It only works for those who live far enough out towards the fringes of the city, that they can live safely in their homestead.
+It only works for those who live far enough towards the fringes of the city or out of the city entirely.

-While it might be nice to stay in your home and turn it into a homestead, the reality is that unless your home is located in a place where it is unlikely to be bothered by these desperate people, chances are high that your home will be attacked, just for the vegetables you have growing in your garden.
+Sure, it might be nice to stay in your home and turn it into a homestead.
+That is the prepping dream.
+However, the reality is that your home is located in a place where it is unlikely to be bothered by these desperate people.
+Chances are, your home will be attacked just for the vegetables you have growing in your garden.

-Unless your home is a well-armed fortress, with a small army of defenders inside, bugging in will mean putting yourself and your family at risk.
-So, you need to be ready to bug out at a moment’s notice, before things can get that bad.
+Unless your home is a well-armed fortress with a small army of defenders inside, bugging in will mean putting yourself and your family at risk.
+So, your prepping plan must include the readiness to bug out at a moment’s notice, before things can get that bad.